 Organisational Assembly (OA) and Organisational Advisory Board (OAB)

 All organisations that become RDA organisational members join the Organisational Assembly, i.e. the body where all organisational members participate.
-The Organisational Advisory Board will be a sub-committee of the whole OA, to act as an executive committee representing the interests of the organisational members.
-The OA decided that the election of the OAB will take place only after the OA exceeds 36 members.
-So currently the OA is the same with the OAB.

-In more detail, the purpose of the OAB is to represent the interests of organisational members and ensure that their input and needs play a role in guiding the programs and activities of the RDA.
+The Organisational Advisory Board is a sub-committee of the whole OA, which acts as an executive committee representing the interests of the organisational members.
+The OAB represents the interests of organisational members and ensure that their input and needs play a role in guiding the programs and activities of the RDA.
 The OAB meets monthly by teleconference and in-person at the bi-annual (i.e. twice per year) RDA plenaries to provide guidance on RDA business operations, oversight of Interest Groups (IG) and Working Groups (WG), and outreach to the larger community.
-Specifically, the OAB is charged with:
+Specifically, the OAB is charged with coordinating the following, in association with OA members:

 Providing organisational and operations advice either at the request of the Secretary General or the RDA Council or to express issues raised among the organisational membership with regard to the directions, processes, and mechanisms of RDA to the Secretary General and/or Council.